Hornbill-Docs/servicemanager-config/servicemanager-config/administration/profiles.md

 You can use the editor to create the hierarchical structure contained within each profile.

 ## Profile settings

 Click the **Profile Settings** button to specify how your organization's profiles are created.
 In the *Import Profiles* dialog, you can configure the following settings:

-* **Name.** This is preset based on whether the profiles you're configuring are for opening requests or closing them.<br>
+* **Name.** This is preset based on whether the profiles you're configuring are for opening requests or closing them.
-**Case-insensitive ordering.** If you want ordering of profile names to happen regardless of lowercase or uppercase, select the checkbox under the Name field.
+* **Case-insensitive ordering.** If you want ordering of profile names to happen regardless of lowercase or uppercase, select the checkbox under the Name field.
 * **Code Separator.** This separates the hierarchy levels.
 For example, `IT:Software:Install` uses the colon character as a separator to distinguish the *IT* profile as top-level, with *Software* under it, and with *Install* under *Software*.
 * **Name Separator.** This is shown in the UI to users when viewing a request.
 For example, using the characters `->` as a separator, **IT`->`Software`->`Install`->`Action Taken** could be a closure category assigned to a request when it has been updated.
 * **Maximum Code Length.** This specifies the maximum number of characters a code can be created with.